ktorio/ktor-cli/README.md

 ```shell
 ktor add server-core
 ```
-Use `-p` or `--project` option to specify a path to the project directory:
+Use the `-p` or `--project` option to specify a path to the project directory:
 ```shell
 ktor add -p /path/to/project server-core
 ```

-Multiple modules can be added with a single command:
+You can add multiple modules with a single command:
 ```shell
 ktor add -p /path/to/project server-core client-core json
 ```

-Currently, a Ktor dependency can be added only to **non**-multiplatform Gradle projects with Kotlin DSL.
+Currently, Ktor dependencies can only be added to **non-multiplatform** Gradle projects using Kotlin DSL.

 ## Get the version